mmcdermott/MEDS_transforms/preprocessing_operation_prototypes.md

 1. Occluding numerical values if they take a value more distant from the code's mean by a specified number of standard deviations.

+### Transforming Measurements within Events

+These aren't implemented yet, but are planned:

+1. Re-order measurements within the event ordering.
+2. Split measurements into multiple measurements in a particular order and via a particular functional form.
+   E.g.,
+   - Performing ontology expansion
+   - Splitting a multi-faceted measurement (e.g., blood pressure recorded as `"120/80"`) into multiple measurements (e.g., a systolic and diastolic blood pressure measurement with values `120` and `80`).

 ## Requesting New Prototypes